pombreda/lepl/doc-src/resources.rst

 behaviour of the parser.
 In particular, it is possible to close non--active generators, either implicitly or explicitly.

-.. [#] The discussion here omits some details from the implementation; the
+.. [#] The discussion here omits some details from the implementation.
+The
+       `GeneratorManager() <api/redirect.html#lepl.manager.GeneratorManager>`_
-       `Core <api/redirect.html#lepl.core.Core>`_ actually stores
+       actually stores `GeneratorWrapper
-       `GeneratorWrapper
-       <api/redirect.html#lepl.resources.GeneratorWrapper>`_ instances,
+       <api/redirect.html#lepl.resources.GeneratorWrapper>`_ instances, which
-       which are added to generators via the `managed
+       are added to generators via the `tagged
-       <api/redirect.html#lepl.resources.managed>`_ decorator.
+       <api/redirect.html#lepl.resources.tagged>`_ decorator.

-.. index:: resources, min_queue
+.. index:: resources, queue_len
 .. _limiting:

 Resource Limiting
 -----------------

+The `GeneratorManager() <api/redirect.html#lepl.manager.GeneratorManager>`_
-The `Core <api/redirect.html#lepl.core.Core>`_ can be configured to store a limited number of generators.
+can be configured to store only a limited number of generators.
 When this number is exceeded, by the addition of a new generator, the oldest (ie. least recently used) non--active generator is closed.

 .. warning::